ConniBuschmann/psy112/book/1_basics/3_resampling.md

+MODEL SUMMARY

 #### Choosing the best k
 Spielregler um zu sehen, dass je größer k desto kleiner die samples Is k Tuned Like Other Hyperparameters?

 Unlike parameters like learning rate or number of layers, k is not optimized in the same way (e.g., grid search).
 Instead, it's typically chosen heuristically based on dataset size and computational feasibility.